Azure/doAzureParallel/docs/00-azure-introduction.md

 This package uses the Linux Edition of the DSVM which comes preinstalled with Microsoft R Server Developer edition as well as many popular packages from Microsoft R Open (MRO).
 By using and extending open source R, Microsoft R Server is fully compatible with R scripts, functions and CRAN packages.

 Learn more about the DSVM [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.standard-data-science-vm?tab=Overview).

+As an aside, if you are working directly with [Azure Batch](https://docs.microsoft.com/azure/batch/) service outside of doAzureParallel library, the DSVM images is one of the virtual machine images that are compatible with the Azure Batch node agents.

 ### DSVM Pricing
 Using the DSVM is free and doesn't add to the cost of bare VMs.